 The story

-So I challenged a friend to compete on a Github commit streak, despite winning I still felt it was too punishing.
-So instead we decided to compete based on most days within a time period.
+So I challenged a friend to compete on a Github commit streak.
+Despite winning, I still felt it was too punishing.
+Instead, we decided to compete based on the most days with commits within a time period.
 Being newly unemployed at the time and preparing for job applications, I decided to list out a few projects I wanted to build to upskill and try new technologies.
-One of them was to automate this process and build a dashboard to show multiple users commit statistics.
-Despite finding a job not long after, I decided to still build it.
+One of them was to automate this process and build a dashboard to show multiple users’ commit statistics.
+Despite finding a job not long after, I decided to build it anyway.
 This became Commit Comp.

 Github commit heatmap

-Over the course of a weekend I put together Commit Comp and over the course of another weekend polished and wrote tests and automated CI.
-This is a stark contrast to many of my previous projects where it takes months or even years to reach a satisfactory status (well to me at least).
+I put together Commit Comp over one weekend, then spent another weekend polishing it, writing tests, and setting up automated CI.
+This is a stark contrast to many of my previous projects, which take months or even years to reach a satisfactory status (at least in my opinion).

 Features

-Commit Comp is a very simple site that allows you to add users and date periods, it keeps the app state in the URL making it easy to bookmark and share.
+Commit Comp is a very simple site that allows you to add users and specify date ranges.
+It keeps the app state in the URL, making it easy to bookmark and share.
 It allows sorting by different Github commit metrics:

 • Total commits